dmitrywashere/dmitrywashere.github.io/_posts/2025-12-01-fusion-1-dcupgrade.md

 This first post focuses entirely on that groundwork: planning and executing the domain controller upgrade, validating AD health, and getting the lab ready for a more “enterprise-like” experience at home.
 It’s the unglamorous, necessary prep work that makes the next step possible.

-In the second post (time permitting), I’ll finally bring it all together: joining the Pure arrays to the upgraded AD domain, enabling Fusion, and showing how an intelligent control plane can turn a handful of independent systems into something that looks and feels much closer to an Enterprise Data Cloud—even when it’s all running in a basement halfrack.
+In the second post (time permitting), I’ll finally bring it all together: joining the Pure arrays to the upgraded AD domain, enabling Fusion, and showing how an intelligent control plane can turn a handful of independent systems into something that looks and feels much closer to an Enterprise Data Cloud—even when it’s all running in a basement half-rack.

 <img src="/assets/images/fusion/homelab.png" alt="Home Lab" width="650">